henneberger/typekin/README.md

   //}

   // A container of data that can contain any data.
-  //  Function signatures that are used in the model
+  //  Function signatures are used to determine
-  //  will be associated with TypeOf objects.
+  //  equivalence classes with TypeOf classes.
   //
   // You add `implements St{name}`
   @StructuralType(model = Foo.class)